Jazz harmony, ear training and ensembles: intermediate

 How will I be taught, and will there be any work outside the class?

-There will be lecture style teaching, practical group work i.e. ensemble playing, singing (including vocal improvisation), ear training, written music assignments, performance and small ensemble practice.
-You will be required to record yourself playing assignments.
-Rhythm section players may be asked to create backing tracks.
+There will be lecture style teaching, practical group work i.e. ensemble playing, singing (including vocal improvisation), ear training, written music assignments, group and solo performances.

 Are there any other costs?
 Is there anything I need to bring?